Brazil Senate opens Bolsonaro Covid probe - RFI

 But the alliance shows signs of fraying.

-And with his disapproval rating rising to well above 50 percent, Bolsonaro looks vulnerable heading for the October 2022 elections.
+And with his disapproval rating rising, Bolsonaro looks weakened heading for the October 2022 elections.

 Recent polls place him well behind leftist ex-president Luiz Inacio Lula da Silva, likely his top opponent in the race.

-Speculation is swirling on whether the administration will try to lay the blame for its shortcomings on former health minister Eduardo Pazuello, an army general whose handling of the pandemic was widely criticized until Bolsonaro fired him in March.
+Speculation is swirling on whether the administration will try to lay the blame for the pandemic chaos on former health minister Eduardo Pazuello, whom Bolsonaro fired in March.

-But he could prove a risky fall guy: it is unclear the general would be willing to face potential jail time without taking others down with him.
+But Pazuello, an army general, could prove a risky fall guy: It is unclear whether he would be willing to face potential jail time without taking others down with him.

 The commission has a 90-day renewable mandate.

-Its first item of business was to pick a president, vice-president and the powerful post of rapporteur.

-The commission's 11 full members elected the government's pick to preside, centrist Senator Omar Aziz.
+In their first item of business, the commission's 11 full members elected the government's pick to preside over the hearings, centrist Senator Omar Aziz.

 © 2021 AFP